kzhou034/CS100-Short-Tale/README.md

  > Authors: [Joseph Hu](https://github.com/DooDooBard), [Kevin Pham](https://github.com/Kuvinn), [Kelley Zhou](https://github.com/kzhou034), and [Eric Hoang](https://github.com/Exeno2395)

 ## Project Description
- > Short Tales is a text-based RPG featuring a narrative and combat, interactable through keyboard inputs.
+ > Short Tale is a text-based RPG featuring a narrative and combat, interactable through keyboard inputs.
 The player is able to select from a small assortment of classes, which will offer different stats.
 During battles, stats for the player and enemy's health points will be displayed, and the choice to attack, heal, or run will be given.
 We're planning on a turn-based game, where different settings will be described with text and the story will be to go through levels and save a princess.
 We plan to implement a level system and skills to go along with different classes.
 This is a working project so we will most likely add more features as we complete the project.
  >
- > This project will be created in C++, developed inside Hammer/VScode.
+ > This project will be created in C++, developed inside Hammer/Visual Studio Code.
  >
  > As a group who shares common interest in video games, understanding and developing a basic game is a great experience to have, especially in the world of programming.
 By choosing this project we can express that interest, and learn from it.
  >